 - ${\odot}$ Leave Walvis Bay from Dias Circle via the B2 towards Swakopmund. - Travel on the B2 for about 32 kilometres to reach Swakopmund.
 At the intersection of Nathaniel Maxuilili (B2) and Sam Nujoma Avenue, turn right to stay on the B2 leaving Swakopmund towards Usakos / Karibib / Windhoek. - Continue past the Moon Landscape Junction on the B2 passing through Usakos and Karibib.
 About 2 kilometres after Karibib, turn right onto the C33 (towards Omaruru). - Follow the C33 for about 60 kilometres to reach Omaruru.
 After crossing the Omaruru river, turn right in W Zeraua Street to stay on the C33 towards Otjiwarongo. - After about 137 kilometres (just before entering Otjiwarongo), turn left onto the C38 towards Outjo.
-(Okaukuejo / Etosha) - Follow the C38 to reach Outjo. - Continue on C38, over 3-way stop and turn left at the T-junction to keep on the C38 (Hage Geingob Avenue). - When exiting Outjo, follow the C38 towards Etosha National Park. ( Okaukeujo ) - After 93.7 kilometres the Etosha Village entrance gate will be on your left-hand side.
-(Look out for signage indicating that Okaukuejo is nearing, you will also pass Etosha Trading Post on the right-hand side (recommendable for refuelling) The entrance to Etosha Village is situated 1.5 kilometres from the Andersson gate of Etosha National Park on the C38.)
+(Okaukuejo / Etosha) - Follow the C38 to reach Outjo. - Continue on C38, over 3-way stop and turn left at the T-junction to keep on the C38 (Hage Geingob Avenue).
+In Outjo, on left hand side just before T-junction, one will find the ethnic Himba women who cover themselves with otjize giving their skins a reddish tinge.
+It is also recommended that you refuel or just top-up your fuel in Outjo. - \circ When exiting Outjo, follow the C38 towards Etosha National Park.
+(Okaukeujo) - After 93,7 kilometres the Etosha Village entrance gate will be on your left-hand side.
+(Look out for signage indicating that Okaukuejo is nearing The entrance to Etosha Village is situated 1.5 kilometres from the Andersson gate of Etosha National Park on the C38.)